henrikekannen/j-H.md/CourseworkJ-H.md

 5. Zappos and its Holacracy Approach

 ---
+## Introducing the Concept
+- Holacracy = ὁλός, holos (holisitic) and κρατία, kratía (leadership)
+- practice of decentralized management and organizational governance
+- Initially introduced by entrepreneur Brian Robertson in 2007, now trademarked by HolacracyOne, LLC
+- Related concepts of flat-organization are are for example Sociocracy or Scaled Agile Frameworks

+---
 ## What does Holacracy promise?
 <a href="https://ibb.co/y0b0LT5"><img src="https://i.ibb.co/jh1h7KG/Whatdoes-Holacracypromise.jpg" alt="Whatdoes-Holacracypromise" border="0"></a>
 ---
 # Roles in Holacracy

-- In Holacracy the employees do not have "job descriptions" they are organizes as <span style="color:red">roles</span>
+- In Holacracy the employees do not have "job descriptions" they are organized as <span style="color:red">roles</span>
 - When a new **role** is defined it is than assigned to a **member** of the organization to fill an **execute**
 - One **member** can have **many different roles**
 - Members **define** and **develop** these roles and can also decide which roles should be **abolished**